On the Ozsv\'ath-Szab\'o $d$-invariants for almost simple linear graphs: Introduction

-Rokhlin \cite{Rok52} showed that the $3$-dimensional homology cobordism group $\Theta_{\mathbb{Z}}^3$ is a nontrivial group.
-Later, $\Theta_{\mathbb{Z}}^3$ was found to have a $\mathbb{Z}$ subgroup by Fintushel and Stern \cite{FS85}, and $\mathbb{Z}^{\infty}$ subgroup by Furuta \cite{Fur90}.
-On the other hand, Fr\o yshov \cite{Fro02} showed that $\Theta_{\mathbb{Z}}^3$ has a $\mathbb{Z}^{\infty}$ summand.
-Dai, Hom, Stoffregen, and Truong \cite{DHST23} showed that $\Theta_{\mathbb{Z}}^3$ has a $\mathbb{Z}^{\infty}$ summand generated by a family of Brieskorn homology 3-spheres with almost simple linear graphs, using the Ozsv\'ath and Szab\'o $d$-invariant \cite{OS03}.
-Later, Karakurt and \c{S}avk \cite{KS22} showed that $\mathbb{Z}^{\infty}$ summand in $\Theta_{\mathbb{Z}}^3$ generated by some another family of Brieskorn homology 3-spheres with almost simple linear graphs, using the results of the calculation of the $d$-invariant in \cite{KS20}.
+On the other hand, Fr{\o}yshov~\cite{Fro02} showed that $\Theta_{\mathbb{Z}}^3$ admits a $\mathbb{Z}$-summand.
+Later, Dai, Hom, Stoffregen, and Truong~\cite{DHST23} constructed a $\mathbb{Z}^{\infty}$-summand generated by a family of Brieskorn homology $3$-spheres with almost simple linear graphs using the Ozsv\'ath-Szab\'o $d$-invariant~\cite{OS03}.
+Moreover, Karakurt and \c{S}avk~\cite{KS22} exhibited another $\mathbb{Z}^{\infty}$-summand generated by two distinct families of Brieskorn homology $3$-spheres with almost simple linear graphs, based on computations of the $d$-invariant carried out in~\cite{KS20}.